NeuralNetworkVerification/Marabou/README.md

 which is automatically downloaded and built when you run make.
 Library CXXTEST comes included in the repository.

-Using Marabou through the Python interface requires Python 3.5(?).
-If you have a higher version installed you can set up a Python virtual environment, see [here](https://docs.python.org/3/tutorial/venv.html) for more information.
+Using Marabou through the Python interface requires Python 3.
+It may be useful to set up a Python virtual environment, see [here](https://docs.python.org/3/tutorial/venv.html) for more information.

 To build Marabou, run the following:
 ```
-cd pathToMarabouFolder
+cd path/to/marabou/repo/folder
 make
 ```
-The compiled binary will be *./src/engine/marabou.elf*.
+The compiled binary will be in *./src/engine/marabou.elf*.

 To build the Python interface, in addition to building Marabou, run:
 ```